Spotted skunk

 How can rabies be prevented?

-The virus that causes rabies is 100% fatal once symptoms appear and can infect all mammals, posing a significant risk to people, pets, livestock, and wildlife.
+The virus that causes rabies is 100% fatal once symptoms appear and can infect all mammals; this poses a significant risk to people, pets, livestock and wildlife.
 The following are tips that can protect you, your pets, and others against rabies:

 • Keep pets current on all vaccinations, including rabies.

-• If your pet has come into contact with, or has been bitten by wildlife, contact your veterinarian.
+• If your pet has come into contact with/has been bitten by wildlife, contact your veterinarian.

-• Do not touch, hold, or handle wildlife.
-If you are bitten by a wild animal, it must be euthanized and tested for rabies, even if the animal wasn't showing any symptoms of the disease.
+• Do not touch, hold or handle wildlife.
+If you are bitten by a wild animal, it must be euthanized and tested for rabies, even if the animal wasn't showing any symptoms.

 • Do not keep wildlife as pets.
 It is illegal to keep rabies vectors as pets in Kentucky.